matteoferla/GCN2-open-state/README.md

 > This is a proof-of-concept test, using GCN2 kinases as a test case, to see how to force the open state
 > of something simple before using a complex system.
-> It was not tested experimentally
+> It was not tested experimentally and actually has a blunder (DFG motif deleted).

 This protein was mentioned to me as it was a project that could not be progressed by crystallographic fragment-based screening due to the lack of a crystal structure in the open state.